Meet Your Mentors

 He also developed a line of manual therapy, mobility, fitness, strength, and rehab products along with pain science education materials at EDGE Mobility System.

 Modern Manual Therapy - The Eclectic Approach is Dr. Religioso’s line of seminars for clinicians that are taught online and in live venues around the world.
 Seminars topics include Manual Therapy, Patient Education, Blood Flow Restriction Therapy/Training, Barbell Therapy, and Nutrition for Clinicians.

 Dr. E is now offering his services as both an online clinical mentor to clinicians at Modern Rehab Mastery, traveling OMPT Fellowship mentor, online patient consultations, and online business and social media consultation.
 He also has a popular podcast, Untold Physio Stories.

 Erson is a family man, married to the best woman in the world, and currently has 6 beautiful children.
-He enjoys running with them, watching them in competitive gymnastics and watching Disney/Pixar movies.
+He enjoys rock climbing and working out with his kids, camping in their RV and hiking.
 He is also a huge tech geek and loves classic Marvel, Star Wars, and Star Trek.
 If you see Dr. E out and about, or at a seminar, ask him to grab a beer or coffee and talk about shop or anything!

 Dr. Kyle Coffey is a physical therapist, exercise physiologist, faculty member, and clinical educator who is passionate about increasing knowledge of movement, health, and wellness with patients and clinicians.
 Driven by research and experience, his ultimate goal is to get every person he works with to become resilient in their life or sport.